veritas501/docker-to-linux/README.md

 There is no real goal behind this project.
 Just out of my curiosity what if:

-  - launch a base Linux container (debian, alpine, etc)
+  - launch a base Linux container (debian, ubuntu, etc)
   - pull in Linux kernel & init system (systemd, OpenRC, etc)
   - dump container's filesystem to a disk image
   - install bootloader (syslinux) to this image...